microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Psions** can use light armor, can not use shields, and can use simple weapons.
 They can manifest Psion powers and gain a +2 to Knowledge and Communication.

+## Combat

+**Hit Points (HP)** = STR Stat + 1d6/Level.
+If HP reaches zero, the player becomes "downed", or unconscious and near death.
+Further damage directly reduces STR.
+If that reaches zero, the player dies.
+When down, roll a d20.
+You have 3 chances to roll above a 10.
+If successful, you are stable and return to 1 HP (STR is returned to normal as well).
+Otherwise, if unsuccessful 3 times, the player dies.

+**Speed** comes in 3 tiers.
+You are either Slow(20ft.), Normal(30ft.) or Fast(35ft.).
+Speed is determined by the game master and can be affected by spells and conditions.
+Typically, Fighters or Paladins with Heavy armor are Slow, Rogues and Rangers are Fast, and the rest are Normal speed.

+**Armor Class (AC)** = 10 + DEX bonus + Armor bonus + Racial bonus.

+Roll d20 + DEX bonus for **initiative** order.
+Everyone can move and do one action each turn (attack, cast a spell, move again, speak with someone, etc.).

+Melee attack bonus = STR bonus + Level

+Missile attack bonus = DEX bonus + Level

+Magic attack bonus = MIND bonus + Level

+Add attack bonus to d20 roll.
+If higher than your opponent's Armor Class (AC), it's a hit.
+Natural 20 is automatically a critical doing maximum damage.

+Fighters and Rogues can use DEX bonus + Level as Melee attack bonus instead if wielding a light weapon.
+Fighters, Rogues, Bards, and Rangers can wield 2 light weapons and attack with both in a round if they take a -2 penalty (Rangers don't take the penalty) on all attack rolls that round.

+If the total bonus is +6 or more, a second attack can be made with a -5 penalty.
+If the total bonus is +11 or more a third attack can be made at -10.
+For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.

+Add STR bonus to Melee damage, x2 for 2-handed weapons.

 ## Magic

 Spellcasters can cast any of their class spells, with a spell level equal or below 1/2 their class level, rounded up.
 Casting a spell of any kind costs Hit Points.
 The cost is 1 + double the level of the spell being cast: